KittyNeverDies/BAC.Public/README.md

 <div align="center">

-# [ B.A.C ]
+# [ Bucket Anti-Cheat ]
-### [ info ]
+### [ About project ]
-BAC - is a python script, what protect from Injection with using Listdlls tool.
+B.A.C (Bucket Anti-Cheat) - is a python solution, that protect your application from DLL injection.
-### [ how-works ]
+### [ How it works? ]
-During injection, additional annotations are added to the used application libraries.
+During DLL injection process, additional annotations are added to the used application DLL's libraries.
-My script does not let this happen.
+My solution does not let this happen and after detection new annotations kills your application and closes.
-### [ how-to ]
+### [ Arguments ]
-Temp.py - it is temp file what start if programm is installed.
+Usage: [-h] [--protect] apppath logspath
-BAC.py - main file , what starts with your program.
+`-h` Shows help page
-(Change File Names , and path to collect file (Code is worst and project is Forgotten))
+`--protect` Enable protection mode, by default logs generation mode `apppath` Path to your application (.exe file) `logspath` Path of logs file

 </div>